ashtonc/sfudebate/content/index.md

 ## Contact Us

-General inquires and questions may be emailed to [inquiries@sfudebate.ca](mailto:inquiries@sfudebate.ca).
-Feel free to also connect with us on [Twitter](https://twitter.com/sfudebate) or [Facebook](https://www.facebook.com/SFUDebateSociety).
+General inquires and questions may be emailed to [debate.sfu@gmail.com](mailto:debate.sfu@gmail.com).
+Feel free to also connect with us on [Facebook](https://www.facebook.com/SFUDebateSociety).